Jira alternative for startups: Ravel vs Jira

 FAQ

-We've been on Jira for years.
+We have been on Jira for years.
 Is migration painful?

 Ravel is designed for new projects rather than bulk import.
-Most teams start with one sprint or one new initiative — run both in parallel, then consolidate once the team feels the difference.
+Most teams start with one sprint or one new initiative.
+Run both in parallel, then consolidate once the team feels the difference.

 Does Ravel handle non-engineering work?

 Yes.
-Tasks can complete via uploaded files, submitted links, or custom criteria — not just merged PRs.
+Tasks can complete via uploaded files, submitted links, or custom criteria, not just merged PRs.
 Design, QA, and documentation tasks all fit the same graph.

-What about Jira's marketplace apps?
+What about Jira marketplace apps?

 How does pricing compare for a 12-person team?